 Rationale: HCD proposes to continue adoption of the above referenced California amendment with modification.
 The amendment clarifies acceptable methods for design of gray water irrigation fields.
 The amendment addresses requirements for filters, emitters, irrigation zones and distribution of water among irrigation zones, materials used for supply and drip feeder lines, pressure control, and back siphonage control.
 Inclusion of this section also provides a distinction between graywater use for irrigation purposes versus the model code's apparent focus on disposal methods for both irrigation and disposal.
 HCD proposes to repeal the reference to the informational publication "Irrigation Performance Report, Drip Emitters and Micro-Sprinklers" since this publication has not been updated for years according to the Center for Irrigation Technology.
-HCD also proposes to renumber the reference to Table 1504.5 to accommodate renumbering in the model code.
-The existing amendment has been brought forward from the 2019 CPC into the 2022 CPC without amendment, except for the repeal of the reference to the outdated publication; and renumbering of a referenced table; and with no intended change in regulatory effect.
+The existing amendment has been brought forward from the 2019 CPC into the 2022 CPC without amendment, except for the repeal of the reference to the outdated publication; and with no intended change in regulatory effect.